Aidan-Nevens/Aidan-Nevens/README.md

 - 👋 Hi, I’m @Aidan-Nevens
 - 👀 I’m interested in data analytics and data visualization.
-- 🌱 I’m currently learning sentiment analysis, VARMA, and implementing GIT/R workflows with a Mac OS.
+- 🌱 I’m currently learning: Sentiment analysis, VARMA, and implementing GIT/R workflows with a Mac OS.
 - 💞️ I’m looking to collaborate on advanced ML Practices
 - 📫 How to reach me: https://www.linkedin.com/in/aidan-nevens/